Sports in the Tampa Bay area: Other events

-Current venues
+Venues - Current

 Raymond James Stadium

 Raymond James Stadium is home to the Tampa Bay Buccaneers and the South Florida Bulls football team.
 The stadium seats 65,618, which can be expanded to about 75,000 for special events with the addition of temporary seating.
 The stadium has been the site of three Super Bowls: Super Bowl XXXV in 2001, Super Bowl XLIII in 2009, and Super Bowl LV in 2021.
 Raymond James Stadium is the home of the annual Outback Bowl (since 1999) and Gasparilla Bowl (since 2018) and was the site of the College Football Playoff National Championship in 2017.
 Raymond James Stadium was also the site of WrestleMania 37 in April 2021.